ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 <img src="../img/07-agrigo-2.png" alt="choice of the background and statistical test" height="400px">

-> This step is exactly the same for Panther with other oranisms.
+> This step is exactly the same for Panther with other organisms.

 I suggest to use the hypergeometric distribution and the Yekutieli False Discovery Rate correction.
 The significance threshold and the minimum number of entries can be changed depending on the size of your input gene list.